Nag (missile): Development

-Missile tests during the summer of 2011 in Rajasthan failed to achieve its objective of hitting the target at the intended 4-km range.
-The scientists found a fault in the heat-seeker: it was unable to distinguish between the heat signature of the target and its surroundings during high temperatures at long distances.
-This led to the development of a better seeker, with higher resolution and sensitivity, by Research Centre Imarat (RCI), that could track and distinguish targets at long distances.
+In 2011, the project suffered a one-year delay due to the army's changing of its requirements for the NAMICA at the last moment.
+This was due to the failure of the missile to hit the target at 4 km range during the summer trials of 2011 in Rajasthan.
+The scientists found a fault in the Europe-imported heat-seeker: it was unable to distinguish between the heat signature of the target and its surroundings during high temperatures at long distances.
+This led to the development of a better indigenous seeker, with higher resolution and sensitivity, by Research Centre Imarat (RCI), that could track and distinguish targets at long distances.
 The first trials of the new seeker were carried out on 29 July 2013 in hot desert conditions in Rajasthan.
-The evaluation trials of the missile with the improved seeker were carried out in August and September 2013 and provided fairly accurate results.
-Performance trials were expected to begin in early 2014.
+The aerodynamic characterization research was conducted at the National Aerospace Laboratories' 1.2m Trisonic Wind Tunnel Facility.